Hamilton Birth Injury Lawyers Serving Province Wide

-If your newborn was critically injured during pre-natal care or childbirth you should not immediately accept the explanations or excuses offered by the hospital.
-Instead, you should consult a Hamilton medical malpractice lawyer as soon as you suspect there is a issue.
+If your newborn was critically injured during pre-natal care or childbirth you should not immediately accept the explanations or excuses offered by the hospital and or doctors.
+Instead, you should consult a Hamilton medical malpractice lawyer as soon as you suspect there is a birth injury issue.
 Lalande Personal Injury Lawyers are personal injury lawyers that can help families prosecute serious cases of birth injury malpractice in Ontario.
 If your child has been injured by birth injury malpractice, our lawyers can help you understand your legal rights.

 What types of birth injury claims can we help with?